OnShift/onshift.github.io/_posts/2017-08-18-Refactoring-with-reactJS-shared-state.md

 # Using the Redux State in React

 We'll address the most common pattern - using Redux with React.
 There are a lot of excellent resources that cover how to add Redux to your React application, including [this basic tutorial in the Redux docs](http://redux.js.org/docs/basics/).
 We trust that you're either familiar with the pattern or can read about it elsewhere, so we won't go into too much depth on the specifics.
+We made an effort to provide lightest seams possible in our implementation in order to preserve common uses of React and Redux.
+This means that all of the common implementation patterns and documentation do apply.

 We'll be using the [react-redux library](https://github.com/reactjs/react-redux) to make binding React components to the Redux store simple.
 The library provides the `connect` [higher order component](https://facebook.github.io/react/docs/higher-order-components.html) that we use to wrap our components and map them to the application state they care about.